11

 – UNOPARATOR

-Aug 2, 2022 at 5:06
+Commented Aug 2, 2022 at 5:06

 • When you run echo $PATH you should see /usr/local/bin in your path.
 Almost certainly CentOS does that. (also, CentOS is dead, everyone went to Rocky).
-Aug 2, 2022 at 14:47
+Commented Aug 2, 2022 at 14:47

 Your Answer

-By clicking “Post Your Answer”, you agree to our terms of service and acknowledge that you have read and understand our privacy policy and code of conduct.
+By clicking “Post Your Answer”, you agree to our terms of service and acknowledge you have read our privacy policy.

 Not the answer you're looking for?
 Browse other questions tagged or ask your own question.